TechTweedie/techtweedie.github.io/content/posts/send-emails-from-flow-without-a-service-account/index.md

 - name: "featured-image-preview"
   src: "featureImage.png"
 lightgallery: true
-draft: true
+draft: false
 ---
-Want to send emails from a **Power Automate Flow** but **Can't** or **Don't want to** use a Service Account.
-Don't wan't to worry about Conditional Access Policy's, Password changes, and having to re-log in every few months.
-No need to worry about re-confirming policy's or Security information every 180 days.
+Want to send emails from **Power Automate** but can't or don't want to use a service account?
+Tired of dealing with Conditional Access Policies, password expirations, and frequent logins?
+Do you want a simple, secure, and scalable way to send emails without constantly re-confirming security information?

-Well today I am going to show you how you can send am email from Microsoft Exchange from a Power automate Flow using just a App Registration.
-I am going to share a Custom Connector with you I have created to enable you do to this.
-Then share with you how to Create the App Registration, permission the app registration, and how you can limit which email accounts the app registration can send from within exchange.

-## What you will need
+Good news!
+In this guide, I'll show you how to send emails directly from Microsoft Exchange using only an App Registration.
+No service accounts, no password headaches.
+I'll also share a Custom Connector to make it even easier, plus step-by-step instructions to:

+Create and configure the App Registration
+Assign API permissions
+Restrict sending access to specific mailboxes
+Use Power Automate with the custom connector

+## Lets get started

 ## Create the App Registration
 For this section you will need the help of a Global Administrator